 Cataract surgery should be performed when cataracts affect daily activities.
 When the blurry vision makes driving difficult or you cannot see faces as clearly as you would like, our doctors recommend cataract surgery.

 Cataracts can be removed at any time.
 There is no set time when cataract surgery needs to be done, and it can be done well before daily life is disrupted.
 It depends on patient preference and when the doctor deems surgery necessary.
-If you think it is time for cataract surgery, contact one of our experts at OCLI for a consultation.
+If you think it is time for cataract surgery, call one of our experts at 1-866-SEE-OCLI (733-6254) or schedule a consultation.

 Is cataract surgery serious?